Digital-Spellcaster/digitalspellcaster.com/README.md

+The Official Website of Never Never Studios
+This repository contains the complete source code for digitalspellcaster.com, the official nexus portal for Never Never Studios.
+This project was developed by The Digital Spellcaster.

+The website serves as the main hub for our studio, our projects, and our development philosophy.

+🛡️ A Privacy-First Studio
+Never Never Studios is a privacy-first game studio.
+We believe that your data is your own.
+Our promise to you is simple:

+No unnecessary permissions: We will never ask for access to your device's data unless it is absolutely essential for a core gameplay feature.

+No data selling: We will never sell or share your data with third parties.

+No tracking: We do not include invasive trackers or analytics in our games.
+Your gameplay is your business.

-Retro Snake - Pixel Art Edition
+Featured Project: Retro Snake - Pixel Art Edition
-A modern, offline-ready reimagining of the classic arcade game, built with deep customization and a retro pixel art aesthetic.
-Developed by The Digital Spellcaster.
+Our debut title is a modern, offline-ready reimagining of the classic arcade game, built with deep customization and a retro pixel art aesthetic.
 This isn't just a clone; it's a complete retro console experience in your browser, designed to be installed on your phone as an offline-first Progressive Web App (PWA).

 🎮 Gameplay Features
 Dynamic Power-ups: Collect a variety of items that change the gameplay, including Ghost Mode, Star Power (for invincibility), Food Magnets, and Length Cutters.